turingschool-examples/backend_mod_1_prework/day_7/high_level.md

 I have chosen to solve: [Checker Board](./checker_board.md)
-- I came up with this via much googling (stack overlow, a few very helpful Medium article, and some of the other commonly used resources).
+- I came up with this via much googling (stack overlow, a few very helpful Medium articles, and some of the other commonly used resources).

 1. First, I created a class that will know what I want to `cipher` and how many "rotations" to do.
 ```ruby